TritonDataCenter/sdc-cloudapi/docs/index.md

-docker      | Boolean  | Whether this instance is a Docker container, if present ips         | Array[String] | The IP addresses this instance has networks    | Array[String] | The network UUIDs of the nics this instance has primaryIp   | String   | IP address of the primary nic of this instance firewall_enabled | Boolean  | Whether firewall rules are enforced on this instance compute_node | String  | UUID of the server on which the instance is located package     | String   | The id or name of the package used to create this instance dns_names   | Array[String] | DNS names of the instance
+docker      | Boolean  | Whether this instance is a Docker container, if present ips         | Array[String] | The IP addresses this instance has networks    | Array[String] | The network UUIDs of the nics this instance has primaryIp   | String   | The IP address of the primary NIC of this instance.
+The "primary" NIC is used to determine the default gateway for an instance.
+Commonly it is also on an external network (i.e. accessible on the public internet) and hence usable for SSH'ing into an instance, but not always.
+(Note: In future Triton versions it will be possible to have multiple IPv4 and IPv6 addresses on a particular NIC, at which point the current definition of `primaryIp` will be ambiguous and will need to change.) firewall_enabled | Boolean  | Whether firewall rules are enforced on this instance compute_node | String  | UUID of the server on which the instance is located package     | String   | The id or name of the package used to create this instance dns_names   | Array[String] | DNS names of the instance (if the instance is using [CNS](https://docs.joyent.com/public-cloud/network/cns))

 ### Errors